-High levels of service quality and improving the customer experience have been shown to result in more loyal customers, higher turnover, and better profits.
+High levels of service quality and improving the customer experience result in more loyal customers, higher turnover, and better profits.

 But customer care professionals tasked with delivering these greater levels of service quality also feel pressure to reduce service costs while justifying the return on investment.